amlaffoon/AMTraitGenerator2022/README.md

 - Created at least 3 variables (var, const, or let), set their values in JavaScript, and displayed the values somewhere on my page
 - Created a JavaScript function that performs some form of mathematical operation (calculates something) and displays the result on your page or otherwise uses that value to do something on the site.
 - Created a Javascript loop that dynamically displays HTML on my page

+### To do:
+-Polish the styling (font style, color, image placement, etc)

+-Add more options when generating random traits